makitso/custom-css/README.md

 <p>The common.css file contains style changes for all webtrees standard themes.</p>
 <p>The goal of these changes is to utilize screen space a bit better and also provide better mobile support.</p>

-Style changes are for webtrees 2.0 only. for all themes for github as of 14 August 2019
+Style changes are for webtrees 2.0 ONLY, for all themes for github as of 14 August 2019
 </p>

 <h3>